MinorReedich/final/Proposal.md

 ## Implementation details (data structures, algorithms etc...)

 I will be using particle systems and billboard shaders to acheive my desired result.
+Some relevant algorithms would be: simple blending particles so they do not appear as particles within a square billboard, and checking to see when the singularity occurs in order to change textures from particles to planets and create diversity of color.
+Additionally, randomizing whether the velocities will be positive or negative to "shoot" the particles in different directions will be necessary.